chernikovalexey/Kumquat/README.md

 __Kumquat__ is a framework aimed on fast extensions developing for __Google Chrome__.
 Using it you can focus on primary tasks, such as describing extension's appearance and behaviour, instead of sorting out with the file structure, routers and so on.
-Literally, sorting out with the file system is unnecessary - Kumquat has a __Command Line API__, where it's possible to create, remove modules, build extension, minify files.
-The other convenient side of its using is the amount of built-in functions and methods: __[Prevel API](https://github.com/chernikovalexey/Prevel/tree/master/Docs)__ is available, plus there're [a few extensions](https://github.com/chernikovalexey/Kumquat/tree/master/src/ext) (they are optional to load).
+Literally, sorting out with the file system is unnecessary — Kumquat has a __Command Line API__, where it's possible to create, remove modules, build extension, minify files.
+The other convenient side of its using is the amount of built-in functions and methods: __[Prevel Library API](https://github.com/chernikovalexey/Prevel/tree/master/Docs)__ is available, plus there're [a few extensions](https://github.com/chernikovalexey/Kumquat/tree/master/src/ext) (they are optional to load).

 ###Command Line API